react-navigation/react-navigation.github.io/versioned_docs/version-5.x/stack-navigator.md

 The name of the route to render on first load of the navigator.

-#### `detachInactiveScreens`

-Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
-Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
-Defaults to `true` on Android and `false` on iOS.

-#### `detachPreviousScreen`

-Boolean used to indicate whether to detach the previous screen from the view hierarchy to save memory.
-Set it to `false` if you need the previous screen to be seen through the active screen.
-Only applicable if `detachInactiveScreens` isn't set to `false`.
-Defaults to `false` for the last screen when `mode='modal'`, otherwise `true`.

 #### `screenOptions`

 Default options to use for the screens in the navigator.